3mdeb/blog.3mdeb.com/source/_posts/2014-04-19-arduino-c-tutorial-part-1.markdown

 presented there.

 _Disclaimer_: I'm not considering myself expert in programming Arduino.
-I tried my best to provide high quality materials but nobody's perfect, so if you find any confusing informations please let me know.
+I tried my best to provide high quality materials but nobody's perfect, so if you found any confusing informations please let me know.

 ###Beginner notes###